vdaas/vald-client-ci/README.md

 The common workflows in this repository require the use of `make` commands.
 To ensure proper operation, please implement the following `make` commands in each Vald client repositories:

-- `vald/clone`: Clones the Vald repository as the name `vald-origin`.

 - `vald/checkout`: Switches branches or tags in the cloned Vald repository.
 The `VALD_CHECKOUT_REF` variable specifies the desired branch or tag.

 - `vald/origin/sha/print`: Prints the SHA of the cloned Vald repository.